This post may contain affiliate links which is shown by a *. This means if you click on a link I may get a small commission at no cost to you.

 How to save money while raising a family

 If you’re looking for some help and support in your saving journey then please join my FREE Email Money Saving Course.
 This is a 6-week course aimed at helping you save your family money so you can spend your hard earned cash on what YOU want and not just on bills.

 This is a free course which takes you through step by step on how you and your family can change your financial habits so you can all save money.
 Make sure you join our Facebook Messenger group for all the latest deals and family money saving tips.

 What is a Reverse Advent Calendar?

-It’s been around for a while, but it’s mainly where you open a calendar over the 24 days of advent and give something back to people in need.
+It’s been around for a while, but it’s mainly where you open a calendar over the 24 days of advent and give something back to other families in need.

-Everything is appreciated, but if you like a good list (and I do) then this is what they are looking for:
+Everything is appreciated, but if you like a good list (and I do) then this is what most food banks are looking for:

-Please remember to check your local food bank website to see what they need.
+Please remember to search on your local food bank website to see what they need.
 Many will have a very clear list of what they are short of.

 It doesn’t matter when you start.
 We will do ours during December, but some people like to start now ready to donate before Christmas.

-If money is a real factor, then have a look at apps like Checkout Smart, Shopmium and ClickSnap, which all allow you to get free food.
+If money is a real factor, then have a look at apps like Checkout Smart*and Shopmium*, which all allow you to get free food.